lclaeys/eigenfunction-solver/README.md

 # A Schrödinger Eigenfunction Method for Long-Horizon Stochastic Optimal Control
-This (branch of the) repository contains the code used for the master thesis "A Schrödinger Eigenfunction Method for Long-Horizon Stochastic Optimal Control" at ETH Zurich.
+This repository contains the code used for the paper "A Schrödinger Eigenfunction Method for Long-Horizon Stochastic Optimal Control".
 The goal of the work is to design a numerical solver for stochastic optimal control (SOC) problems by using neural networks to learn the eigenfunctions of an associated Schrödinger operator.

 ## User guide